YoniTi/OWE11-RNA-Seq-Workflow/README.md

   `$ bash Miniconda3-latest-Linux-x86_64.sh`

-### Create the environment with the provided environment file
+### Create new conda environment with the provided environment file
   Please note: you have to open the environment.yaml file and add your own name at 'name:'

   `$ conda env create --file {path-to-file}/environment.yaml`

   To activate your environment: